-These lemon and kale muffins are zingy and delicious.
-The flavour of the kale fades away beneath the lemon, but leaves behind it's green goodness.
+These Lemon Kale Muffins are zingy and delicious.
+The flavour of the kale fades away beneath the lemon, but leaves behind its green goodness.
+A tasty hidden veg recipe!

 The kale flavour fades away so they taste like lemon muffins, but have extra green goodness in them.

 These kale muffins are really easy to make.

 They taste great and pass my kids' taste test, always getting enthusiastic thumbs up.
 My 8 year old daughter even happily proclaimed these to be her all time favorite muffins, even beating her previous favorite: Chocolate Chip Spinach Muffins.